ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/how-to/check-if-entity-has-changed.dotnet.markdown

 {PANEL: Get entity changes }

-* Use the session's advanced method `WhatChangedFor()` to get all changes made in the specified entity
+* Use the session's advanced method `WhatChangedFor()` to get all changes made to the specified entity
   within the session.

 * Details will include:
     * The name and path of the changed field
     * Its old and new values
     * The type of change

+* Note: `WhatChangedFor()` reports changes made prior to calling `SaveChanges()`.
+  Calling it immediately after _SaveChanges_ will return no results, as the changes are cleared.

 ---